Nintendo video game consoles: Family Computer and Nintendo Entertainment System (1983 and 1985)

 The Nintendo Entertainment System (NES) is an 8-bit home video game console.
 It was first released in Japan on July 15, 1983, as the Family Computer (Famicom) and would become Nintendo's first home video game console released outside Japan.
-It was released in US test markets as the redesigned NES in October 1985 and fully launched in North America the following year.
+It was released in US test markets as the redesigned NES on October 18, 1985 and fully launched in North America on September 27, 1986.
 The NES was distributed in South America, Europe, Asia, Oceania, and Africa throughout the 1980s under various names.

 Selling 61.91 million units worldwide, the NES helped revitalize the video game industry following the video game crash of 1983, and set the standard for subsequent consoles in everything from game design to business practices.
 The NES was the first console for which the manufacturer openly courted third-party developers.
 The console also launched many of Nintendo's most iconic franchises, such as The Legend of Zelda and Metroid.
 Nintendo continued to repair Famicom consoles in Japan until October 31, 2007, attributing the decision to discontinue support to an increasing shortage of the necessary parts.

 Nintendo released a software emulation-based version of the Nintendo Entertainment System on November 10, 2016.
 Called the NES Classic Edition, it is a dedicated console that comes with a single controller and 30 preloaded games.